mathspp/mathspp/pages/education/02.courses/apl-meetup/item.en.md

 !
 This meetup is held in Portuguese.

 !
-The next session will be on the 1st of march at 6pm.
+The next session will be on the 1st of March at 6pm.

 # Signing up